Development of an analytical model for pitch link loads of bearingless main rotors

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Russell, Gregory T., "Development of an analytical model for pitch link loads of bearingless main rotors" (2007).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 10.
+10.